 Customer Innovation: Customer-centric Strategy for Enduring Growth

-Marion Debruyne's new book details why you should incorporate customer-centricity into your innovation strategy for new product development and top-line growth.
+Why you should incorporate customer-centricity into your innovation strategy for new product development and top-line growth

 In the past, having a disciplined innovation pipeline based on solid R&D was enough to make you an innovation master.
 Today, this is just the Olympic minimum - and it does not deliver the same success anymore.
 In Customer Innovation Marion Debruyne of Vlerick Business School details how a new set of organizations have discovered a new formula.

 CASE STUDY: KLM LOOK AT CUSTOMER PAIN-POINTS AND COLLABORATE TO CREATE A CUSTOMER SOLUTION